 Besides working as a translator, I am also a lecturer in translation at the ITV Hogeschool voor Tolken en Vertalen, teaching the new generation of translators/subtitlers.

-Most of my spare time is dedicated to my partner Oliver, sustainable living, long distance running, hiking and food and drink.
-My next challenge will be the 11 Cities Hiking Tour, which is 207 kilometers in 5 days.
+Most of my spare time is dedicated to sustainable living, long distance running, hiking and food and drink.
+Currently I am in training to walk the Kennedymarch in Waalwijk, The Netherlands.